Manifold® Internet Map Server Example Sites

 Manifold IMS automatically creates web sites from Manifold projects using a variety of templates.
 These example sites show the use of three different templates.

-High compatibility template: Mexico - This template creates a site that will work with older, "4.x" style browsers from Microsoft, Netscape, Mozilla and Opera.
+This template creates a site that will work with older browsers.
 The sites use more austere style with text link menus instead of command buttons.
 Tables created by the Find tool and queries will pop open in a new browser window.
 Pan by clicking near the edges of the map.

-High compatibility template: Surface with Vector Layers - Montara Mountain SDTS DEM surface overlayed on a base map of the San Francisco Bay region, with roads and hydrography layers.
+Montara Mountain SDTS DEM surface overlayed on a base map of the San Francisco Bay region, with roads and hydrography layers.
 Zoom in to see the surface.
 This generates detailed images (due to the surface... same as raster images) that do not compress well and so the image served to your browser may be over 150K in size.
 If you have a slow Internet link it could take a while for the image to be downloaded.
 Note how much faster the mexico example is ("sparse" images compress well and so are smaller) even though it too is a large image size.

-Standard template with frames: 107th Congressional Districts - A very fast and convenient template for newer "5.x" browsers that reports the results of queries, Find and the Info button in tables that appear below the main map display.
+A very fast and convenient template for newer browsers that reports the results of queries, Find and the Info button in tables that appear below the main map display.
 With or without frames, the standard template is a good choice for high performance intranet use and internet web sites aimed at more sophisticated users who want greater interactivity with the data sets.

-The example shows a practical application that shows Congressional districts in the United States for the 107th Congress with many IMS features such as a legend, a query and Info and Find tools.
+The example shows a practical application that shows historical Congressional districts in the United States for the 107th Congress with many IMS features such as a legend, a query and Info and Find tools.
 Zoom in to see ever more detailed city names.
 Click on the Info tool and then click on a district to see the name of the representative and their web site.
 Try entering Barton in the Find box to see a bizarrely "Gerrymandered" district.
 The Query pane is set up with a query that will list all representatives in a particular state.
 Enter the state's two letter postal code and press Query to see the representatives, sorted by last name.

 A Non-Geographic Example

-Villa dei Papiri - This examples shows how a standard template can be used in a non-geographic setting.
+This example shows how a standard template can be used in a non-geographic setting.
 The drawing shows the Villa of the Papyri in Herculaneum, an enormous Roman villa entombed by the eruption of Vesuvius in 79 AD.
 Although the villa is known for the many papyri found there, it is also the site where one of the largest collections of ancient sculpture was found.
 Round circles show the "findspots" of statuary.
 Blue spots show available images.
 Click on a blue spot to see the image of the statue found at that spot.
 This example uses the built-in high compatibility template.
 Navigate by clicking the menu commands and pan the image by clicking near the border.

-This project was created by scanning at 1200 DPI a paper drawing created in the late 1700's.
-Three smaller scans were built as a mosaic into a single large image, over 600 MB in size, to create the background.
-The image is such high resolution that individual lithography color dots become visible at high zoom.
 The image displays instantaneously because it has been stored as an ECW file and linked into the Manifold project.
 Numbers show findspots of statues as recorded during excavations in the 1700's.
 Villa structural elements are in red.
 Tunnels used to excavate the villa are in brown.
-The villa was buried by over 60 feet of hardened volcanic flow, so after discovery during the digging of a well it was explored by digging narrow, longitudinal tunnels deep underground to reach different parts of the villa, much of which is still buried and unknown.
+The villa was buried by over 60 feet of hardened volcanic flow, so after discovery during the digging of a well it was explored by digging narrow, longitudinal tunnels deep underground to reach different parts of the villa, much of which is still buried and unknown

 Number labels use locked scale so the numbers get larger and smaller when zooming in or out.
 Drawing layers above the image layer include area objects in the shapes of circles at the find spots, with thematic formatting turned on so that findspots which have a picture attached are shown in blue.
 A URL data type in the drawing's table points to the URL for each image.
 Clicking on an object will launch the URL if it has one.
 The project also shows an interesting use of a transparent rectangular area to create an effect similar to the use of an image map: Clicking into the room shown in the illustration at right will click onto a transparent area object (not seen, but still has effect) to launch the URL for that area object to show an image of a bronze bust discovered in that room.